mhahnFr/LeakSanitizer/README.md

 #### Line numbers
 To (partially) add line numbers, you can add `-Wno-gnu-include-next -I<path/to/library>/include` to the compiling flags.

-The previous example compiled and linked on macOS with:
-`cc main.c -Wno-gnu-include-next -I<path/to/library>/include -L<path/to/library> -llsan` creates the following output:
+The previous example compiled and linked on macOS with `cc main.c -Wno-gnu-include-next -I<path/to/library>/include -L<path/to/library> -llsan` creates the following output:
 ```
 Exiting